RaghavRamesh/RaghavRamesh.github.io/_posts/2016-11-29-pitfall-in-short-circuit-evaluation.md

 * When initialCount is assigned say, `5`, `5 || null` becomes `true || null` becomes `true`.
 So `5` is assigned to `this._count`.
 Great!
 * When initialCount = `0` though, `0 || null` becomes `false || null` becomes `null` !! because `0` is `falsy`.
 Fail!

 The same applies to empty strings `""`.
-So is it really worth the single line code?
+So, is it really worth using short-cut evaluation?

 ### References
 * [Logical operators](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Logical_Operators), Mozilla Developer Network